Zeroloop/slapcode/README.md

 3. Improve code editing to handle brackets etc better.
 4. Enable the history functionality
 5. Check box for auto running
-6. Allow actual files and folders to be opened and editored.
+6. Allow actual files and folders to be opened and edited.
 7. The list goes on....